This post may contain affiliate links.

 Because of my dogs' history of skin issues and everything I learned about dog shampoo when reviewing another brand, I became a bit careful about dog shampoos and decided to look for natural options.
 They are safe, non-toxic, and any fragrance is from natural sources instead of chemicals.
 I also prefer to buy shampoos that are free of parabens, sulfates, and other artificial ingredients that contributed to irritated skin.

 - CLICK HERE for DIY recipes for dog shampoo and other products

 - CLICK HERE to order 4-Legger Dog Shampoo for your dog

 - CLICK HERE to order Snook's Herbal Shampoo for your dog

 DIY Skunk Smell Removal (Deskunk) Dog Shampoo

-And since I mentioned it, here is the DIY de-skunking dog shampoo that everyone should be prepared to mix.
-FYI, you can't make this in advance and store it; the ingredients might explode over time.
+If you live in an area where you might encounter a skunk, it's great to have the ingredients for a DIY de-skunking dog shampoo on hand.
+Unfortunately, you can't make this in advance and store it; the ingredients might explode over time.